-For now, we park online tracing until we implement our own behaviours (learning how it all works behind the scenes) in Chapter 10, and ignore performance tuning until we reach Chapter 13.
-In the next chapters, we focus on the remaining behaviours, starting with finite state machines, followed by event managers, supervisors and applications.
-Remember that they are all built on the same foundations, so the sys module and all of the spawn and debug options we have discussed in this chapter will be valid.
+We park online tracing for now, until we implement our own behaviors (learning how it all works behind the scenes) in Chapter 10, and ignore performance tuning until we reach Chapter 13.
+In the next chapters, we focus on the remaining behaviors, starting with FSMs, followed by event managers, supervisors, and applications.